NATIONAL CANCER INSTITUTE - CANCER.GOV

 User Guidelines

 SF services are available to all CCR and NIAID Investigators.
 Excess capacity can be made available to other NCI and NIH Investigators on a case-by-case basis.
 To request services from this CCR core facility, you must submit your requisition through NAS.
-Prior to filling out the proposal, you are advised to consult with Bao Tran (SF Director) and Maggie Cam to discuss your project design and bioinformatics approach to data analysis.
+Prior to filling out the proposal, you are advised to consult with Bao Tran (SF Director) to discuss your project design and bioinformatics approach to data analysis.